 In communities, a team of rural physicians and RCCbc staff meet with health providers, health administrators, First Nations, and local leadership to host an open discussion about the community’s innovations, and challenges with regards to local health care services.
 Our team of rural physicians and RCCbc staff also work to meet individually with these groups to discuss health services from their perspective.
 Information collected from these visits is anonymized and presented to the JSC.
 Before any material is presented to the JSC the notes gathered are reflected back to the participants to ensure accuracy.
-We do not audio record meetings.

 The intent is for the information provided to be used to better inform policy and program development, and build stronger direct relationships between the JSC and rural health providers.
 We use Nvivo software for qualitative data analysis and theming.

 A map of of our visit progress is viewable here.
 The project kicked off in January of 2018.

 Green = Site Visit Completed

 Yellow = Site Omitted (usually due to a lack of health services delivered in the community)

 Krystal Wong, Program Coordinator

 phone (toll-free): 1-877-908-8222

 Meeting Guides with Interview Questions

 Meeting Guide (Physicians)